openbabel/documentation/Command-line_tools/babel.rst

     Output formatting information and options for all formats
 -L
-    List plugin types (formats, descriptors, ops, etc.)
--L <plugin type>
+    List plugin types (charges, descriptors, fingerprints, forcefields, formats, loaders and ops) -L <plugin type>
-    List plugins of this type
+    List plugins of this type.
+For example, ``obabel -L formats`` gives the list of file formats.
 -L <plugin-ID>
-    Details of a plugin of any type
+    Details of a particular plugin (of any plugin type).
+For example, ``obabel -L cml`` gives details on the CML file format.
 -V
     Output version number